NOTE: DR. DOMEYER WILL BE ON VACATION FROM JAN 18-FEB 3. PLAN AHEAD

 Fourth, keep your pet on their regular diet.
 Most kennels allow you to bring your own food along with feeding instructions.
 Changing food often causes upset stomach, diarrhea and increased stress.

 Finally, stay calm and happy when dropping your pet at the kennel.
 If you act like it is a big fun adventure, your pet will think so too.
 If you make a big fuss, they will know something is going on.
 As hard as it is to leave them, it is easier if you avoid a prolonged goodbye!

 Hopefully this makes kenneling your pet a little easier.
 It is always a good idea to keep a file for each pet with all the necessary paperwork.
 Keep it up to date with current vaccination history, phone numbers, instructions, medications, feeding instructions etc. This will give you one less thing to do at the last minute and make kenneling your pet easier for everyone.
 Happy Holidays from Boothbay Animal Hospital

-With the arrival of warm weather, more pets are spending time outside, increasing the chances for them to get lost or wander off.
+With the arrival of the holidays, more pets are traveling and spending time away from home, increasing the chances for them to get lost or wander off.
 We recommend the Home Again Microchip to permanently and safely identify your pet.
 For $51 we will place the chip, register your pet, pay the $10 one time registration fee and the $18.99 first year membership fee.
 Home Again uses an active recovery system to maximize the chances your pet will be found quickly and safe.
 For more information on Home Again, click the button below.